radius-project/docs/docs/content/reference/limitations.md

 Using an underscore in a resource name will result in an error.

 As a workaround do not use underscores in resource names.
-Additional validation will be added in a future release.
+Additional validation will be added in a future release to help warn against improperly formatted resource names.

 See [app name constraints]({{< ref "resource-schema.md#common-values" >}}) for more information.